Director of Basketball Operations Job Description

 Salary and Benefits

 The salary for a director of basketball operations varies by the school or program.
 Top level programs do not always have the best pay though.
-As of 2010, the salary was expected to be between $28,000 to $35,000 on average.
-But while the salary isn't extremely high most colleges offer a program that allows employees to further their education for free while working for the school.
+As of 2021, the salary was expected to be between $40,000 to $59,000 on average.
+But while the salary is not extremely high most colleges offer a program that allows employees to further their education for free while working for the school.
 Therefore, if the director of basketball operations makes full use of his opportunity he could earn his masters degree at no cost.

 Job prospects and hiring